Frequently Asked Questions (FAQs)

 What is injection molding?

 Our Least and Black Terns are made by an injection molding manufacturer.
-This starts with a custom made aluminum mold that is clamped in to a specialized injection-molding machine.
+This starts with a custom-made aluminum mold that is clamped into a specialized injection-molding machine.
 Pelletized polyethylene is added to the machine followed by pigment.
-This mixture then goes in to an injection barrel where it is heated to its melting point, and then injected in to the mold.
+This mixture then goes into an injection barrel where it is heated to its melting point, and then injected into the mold.
 Pressure is then applied to the molten material in the mold to make sure all the cavities are filled.
 The part is then cooled and removed from the mold.

 Can I purchase unpainted decoys?

 We sell all our decoys primed and painted to their base body color.
 We provide a paint color chart and painting directions.
-These have been used in school and other educational programs.
+These have been used in schools and other educational programs.
 Prices are available upon request.

 What if you don't make the decoy I want?